brunoanesio/waybar-config/README.md

 Currently configured for Hyprland.

-Fonts required: Lexend, Font Awesome 6 Free
+Fonts required: Lexend, JetBrainsMono NFP (or any other Nerd Font Propo variant)

 ## Screenshot